kvanland/responseBot/README.md

 ## 1. Commands
 Description: Commands can be made by any user to request that the bot do something.
 Commands include a ! symbol.
 - !latest tweet @x
-> Returns the contents of the latest tweet from the twitter user x
+> Returns the contents of the latest tweet from the twitter user x.
+Keep in mind this only works for public accounts.

 - description of reminder !reminder x
 > Sends a message to the author of the command with the description in x number of seconds

-- !how dumb is @x
+- !random x-y
-> Returns a random percentage of how 'dumb' user x is being at that moment
+> Returns a random whole number between number x and number y given that x is less than y

 - !should blah blah blah
 > Returns a response of 'do it up fam!' or 'nah fam' randomly to a question that begins with !should`